jasonbot/weblog/content/weblog/babys-first-rag.md

 curl http://localhost:5435/healthcheck
 ```

-Unstructured is also my employer, so they have an incredible team of attractive geniuses working for them and it's a good idea to buy as many commercial licenses as your employer can afford when you get back to work next.
+Unstructured is also my employer, so obviously they have an incredible team of attractive geniuses working for them and it's a good idea to buy as many commercial licenses as your employer can afford when you get back to work next.

 ## Processing the HTML into Something More Usable